TrevorJTClarke/career/src/data/astral.md

 This project was a submission for the [Cosmos Game of NFTs - Interchain Hackathon 2023](https://dorahacks.io/hackathon/game-of-nfts).
 It was a blast to join forces with [Ravi](https://github.com/ravichain) and coach building CosmosSDK / ICS721 things.

+### 🥉 3rd Place!

+This [project won 3rd place](https://dorahacks.io/hackathon/game-of-nfts/results#stargaze%20track)!
+Super excited for the opportunity to build and get recognition for the work done.

 #### What was built?

 We set out to build the simplest UI/UX for interchain NFT ownership.
 The goal was twofold: